 - Make sure your architecture fits your security requirements, since architecture is one of the most difficult (and expensive) things to change after the fact.

 - Ensure your security requirements are tested.
 You achieve this by maintaining correct end-to-end traceability from requirements to test results.

 - Collaborate on all levels.
 If you want to prevent security from being patched on an ad-hoc basis, make sure that all teams communicate properly.
 For instance, an engineer might be tempted to write custom code to detect a Denial of Service (DoS) attack, but this might be addressed more efficiently on the architecture level.

 - Implement a product line strategy and perform systematic reuse.
 Security extends to the complete lifecycle of products, so you must be prepared to provide security updates for years to come.
 Also, reuse allows teams to use previously tested elements, improve quality and accelerate development.

 Embracing security today provides more than just a competitive advantage – it may be crucial for survival.
-While a product development platform alone is not enough to address security, it’s ideal for implementing the policies and frameworks established by management.
+While a product development platform alone is not enough to address security, it is an integral component for implementing security policies and frameworks.